Nonparametric Modern Hopfield Models: Introduction

 \section{Introduction}

-We tackle the challenges in computational efficiency of modern Hopfield models \cite{wu2023stanhop,hu2023SparseHopfield,ramsauer2020hopfield} by presenting a nonparametric framework, and then debuting the first (to our knowledge) efficient modern Hopfield model with sub-quadratic complexity and appealing theoretical properties.
+We tackle the challenges in computational efficiency of modern Hopfield models \cite{wu2023stanhop,hu2023SparseHopfield,ramsauer2020hopfield} --- a class of transformer-compatible associative memories.
+In short, we present a nonparametric framework\footnote{After completing the draft, the authors became aware of the independent study by \citet{nguyen2024primal} on a nonparametric (primal-dual) formulation for Transformer attention.
+To our knowledge, \citet{nguyen2024primal} were the first to cast attention as an $\epsilon$-SVR solution \cite{awad2015support,vapnik2013nature,kar2012random,scholkopf2002learning}.
+Our study presents a similar framework but focuses on Hopfield-style associative memory. }, and then debuting efficient modern Hopfield models with sub-quadratic complexity and appealing theoretical properties.
 Such a construction is of practical importance.
 As in many Hopfield-centric methods \cite{hu2024outlier,wu2024uniform,xu2024bishop,wu2023stanhop,schimunek2023contextenriched,furst2022cloob,paischer2022history,seidl2022improving,widrich2020modern}, modern Hopfield models (and their derived deep learning layers) serve as powerful alternatives to the attention mechanism with additional functionalities, but lack efficient implementation for gigantic deep models \citep[Section~C.2]{hu2023SparseHopfield}.

 This issue becomes more prominent in this era of Large Foundation Models \cite{bommasani2021opportunities}.
-Foundation models huge attention-based models pretrained on massive datasets, and play a central role not only in machine learning but also in a wide range of scientific domains, such as ChatGPT \cite{brown2020language,floridi2020gpt} for natural language, BloombergGPT \cite{wu2023bloomberggpt} for finance, DNABERT \cite{zhou2024dnabert2,zhou2024dnabertS,ji2021dnabert} for genomics, and many others.
+Foundation models are huge transformer-based models pretrained on massive datasets, and play a central role not only in machine learning but also in a wide range of scientific domains, such as ChatGPT \cite{brown2020language,floridi2020gpt} for natural language, BloombergGPT \cite{wu2023bloomberggpt} for finance, DNABERT \cite{zhou2024dnabert2,zhou2024dnabertS,ji2021dnabert} for genomics, and many others.
 To push toward Hopfield-based large foundation models, this work provides a timely efficient solution, back-boned by a solid theoretical ground.

 Modern Hopfield models \cite{ramsauer2020hopfield}, motivated by the dense associative memory models \cite{demircigil2017model,krotov2016dense}, are (auto-)associative memory models that (i) have exponential memory capacity, (ii) retrieve stored patterns based on input queries with only one retrieval step, and (iii) are compatible with deep learning architectures.
 They achieve (i) by adopting highly non-linear energy functions, (ii) by adopting a memory-retrieval dynamics ensuring monotonic minimization of the energy function, and (iii) by the connection between their memory retrieval dynamics and attention mechanism.
 Deepening (ii) and (iii), \citet{hu2023SparseHopfield} and \citet{wu2023stanhop} propose a theoretical framework for deriving modern Hopfield models using various entropic regularizers.
 In addition, they introduce a sparse extension of the original modern Hopfield model to handle its computational burden and vulnerability to noise.
 As a result, their proposal not only connects to sparse attention mechanism \cite{correia2019adaptively,martins2016softmax} but also offers both provably computational advantages and robust empirical performance.